ddhartma/TV-Script-Generator/README.md

 In more detail, I am using word embedding (Lookup Tables) and Recurrent Neural Networks based on Long-Term-Short-Term (LSTM) memory cells.
 The code is written in PyTorch.
 If you are interested in the coding steps take a look at the Jupyter Notebook *dlnd_tv_script_generation.ipynb*.
 A description to clone this project is provided in the Getting Started section.

+This is a project of the Udacity Nanodegree program 'Deep Learning'.
+Please check this [link](https://www.udacity.com/course/deep-learning-nanodegree--nd101) for more information.

 ## Typical TV script data (original script)
 This is a typical example abstract from the dataset which I used for training the neural network.